WhaleFromMars/SpotifyToDiscordBot/README.md

 ## Roadmap

-- [x] clean up looping to re-add to the queue right away (theres some serious looping issues I cba to deal with rn)
+- [x] clean up looping to re-add to the queue right away/fix general wonkiness
 - [x] fix removing from queue
 - [ ] Audio processing
 - [ ] Tracking for a Spotify wrapped alternative